 Faculty requesting observations will need to add the CETL observer to their course Canvas sites as a designer and provide any additional access necessary to conduct the observation (e.g., Zoom link for synchronous meeting).
 The course elements that we will observe will be the same noted in the traditional observation description above but adjusted for the online environment.

-Teaching observations, performed by center staff, are available for faculty to receive feedback on classroom management, communication effectiveness, students' engagement, or other teaching and learning practices.
+Teaching observations are available for faculty to receive feedback on

 We offer two options for teaching observations.
 You may choose to participate in one or both options.
 Options are described as follows:

 Traditional: a CETL staff member will observe one of your class sessions and the result will yield a qualitative discussion of your teaching and general classroom culture.
 You can request specific points of focus for the observation or just a general observation of your teaching.
 This option can also be used for departmental review requirements.
 Specifics will be discussed during the first point of contact between you and the CETL observer.
 Examples of elements that may be noted during the observation include, but are not limited to, communication of course content, clarity of lecture points and pace, layout of audiovisual materials, student engagement, student interactions with the instructor, clarity of directions, activities, and overall course environment/community.

 COPUS - Classroom Observation Protocol for Undergraduate STEM: a CETL staff member will follow the observation protocol to observe and record specific teaching practices and student interactions.
 This method yields both quantitative and qualitative data used toward characterizing instructional practices and how students are spending their time in class.
 For more information about this process, please visit www.copusprofiles.org.